Disney Fantasy Review

 Cabins: Designed specifically for families, Disney ships have some of the most functional staterooms at sea.
-A nautical flavor adds to the art deco inspired decor, which even includes a touch of Disney-inspired artwork.
+A nautical flavor adds to the art deco-inspired decor, which even includes a touch of Disney-inspired artwork.
 Eighty-eight percent of the staterooms have an ocean view and, of those, 90% have a private balcony.
 Most can accommodate at least three people; categories designated “family” are able to sleep four or even five comfortably.
-All have a sitting area and, with the exception of the standard inside category, feature a unique bath-and-a-half arrangement.
+To accommodate larger families and groups traveling together, there are 500 connecting doors that create adjoining staterooms.
+All have a seating area and, with the exception of the standard inside category, feature a unique bath-and-a-half arrangement.
 Suites feature two bathrooms, including one with double sinks and a whirlpool tub.
-Royal Suites have a second whirlpool tub on the balcony.
+Royal suites have a second whirlpool tub on the balcony.

 Amenities: Though not luxurious, Disney cabins are comfortably furnished and have some useful amenities, including a flat-screen TV, small refrigerator, safe, iPod docking station, and hair dryer.
 All inside staterooms have a real-time underwater view of the outside of the ship on an LCD flat-screen monitor disguised as a “virtual porthole,” which can be turned off at night.
 Shampoo, conditioner, and lotion are provided for all; suites receive upgraded toiletries and bathrobes for use during the cruise.
 All suites have concierge service and daily deliveries of canapés, fruit, or cookies.

 Accessibility: Thirty-seven staterooms in a variety of categories are equipped for accessibility.

 Crystal Cruises is expanding its program aimed at connecting its guests with the residents of its po Read moreRead more